atmaivancevic/AWS_setup/README.md

 # AWS_setup

-## Example for setting up a new instance
+## Example for setting up a new instance & running repeat analyses

 ## 1. Launch an instance and log in